 - 1. Learn to demonstrate a critical understanding of key concepts in disaster risk reduction - 2.
-Critically evaluate disaster risk reduction and humanitarian response policy and Practice from multiple perspectives. - 3.
-Develop an understanding of standards of humanitarian response and practical relevance in specific types of disasters and conflict situations. - 4.
+Humanitarian response - 3.
+Critically evaluate disaster risk reduction and humanitarian response policy and Practice from multiple perspectives. - 4.
+Develop an understanding of standards of humanitarian response and practical relevance in specific types of disasters and conflict situations. - 5.
 Critically understand the strengths and weaknesses of disaster management approaches, planning and programming in different countries, particularly their home country or the countries they work in.